joedefen/linux-ram-hunger/README.md

 *Notes*:
 * "available memory" is memory that is free or easily made free to run new apps or allow them more RAM; when near zero, then the system may seriously degrade, start killing apps, and/or freeze.
 Usually, memory is made free by reducing the disk cache when can impact performance itself.
+* the OOM killer runs when you are out of both RAM and swap,
-* in the example above and if disk swapping, swapping 50% of total would indicate serious memory pressure and slow down (but if zRAM, that much or more is not a problem).
+* in the example above and if disk swapping, swapping 50% of total would indicate serious memory pressure and likely slow down due to swap.
 * using ZFS, zRAM, and other features causes "available" to be understated.
 * "used" per `free` has changed several times (run `man free` to check):
   *  `used = total - available` since about mid-2023 (as seen above)